Vexa-ai/vexa_new/README.md

 1. **Gateway API** - Entry point for client requests, routes to appropriate services
 2. **Bot Manager API** - Handles lifecycle of bot containers and transcription storage
 3. **Transcription Service** - Load-balanced service for processing transcriptions
-4. **Bot Containers** - User-specific containers dynamically created and managed
+4. **Bot Containers** - User-specific containers running the Vexa Bot for meeting participation
 5. **Redis** - Used by Celery for task queue and caching
 6. **PostgreSQL** - Database for storing transcriptions and metadata
 7. **Celery Workers** - Background workers for monitoring bot containers

+## Bot Implementation

+This system uses the [Vexa Bot](https://github.com/Vexa-ai/vexa-bot) for joining and participating in virtual meetings.
+The Vexa Bot:
+- Runs in a containerized environment
+- Can join Google Meet meetings
+- Automatically handles waiting room and participant detection
+- Captures meeting transcriptions and forwards them to the transcription service

 ## Local Development Setup